Search

 What are the effects of such powers/orders?

-• Provides for the removal of the child to suitable accomadation, or alternatively it governs the prevention of the child’s removal from a hospital or other place in which they were accommodated immediately prior to the Police exercising their powers.
+• Provides for the removal of the child to suitable accommodation, or alternatively it governs the prevention of the child's removal from a hospital or other place in which they were accommodated immediately prior to the police exercising their powers.

 The Police constable must:

-• inform the relevant Local Authority where the child resides; (The local authority children’s services department should undertake enquiries under Section 47 of the Children Act to determine whether an application for an emergency protection order should be made).
+• inform the relevant local authority where the child resides; (The local authority children's services department should undertake enquiries under Section 47 Children Act 1989 to determine whether an application for an Emergency Protection Order should be made).

 • inform the child of the steps being taken and where practicable find out the child’s wishes and feelings; and